GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/fluidFlow/docs/SinglePhaseFlow.rst

 where :math:`S_i` represents the surface area of the element :math:`V_i` and :math:`\boldsymbol{n}` is a outward unit vector normal to the surface.

-For the flux term, the (static) transmissibility is currently computed with a Two-Point Flux Approximation (TPFA) as described in :ref:`FiniteVolume`.
+For the flux term, the (static) transmissibility is currently computed with a Two-Point Flux Approximation (TPFA) as described in :ref:`FiniteVolumeDiscretization`.

 The pressure-dependent mobility :math:`\lambda = \frac{\rho}{\mu}` at the interface is approximated using a first-order upwinding on the sign of the potential difference.